-Figure 5a shows the 10-year temporal and zonal average occurrence frequency for strong vertical wind shear $S^{\geq} S_t^2$ , with the geometric altitude as the vertical coordinate.
-The mean LRT altitude for the same time period and region is indicated by the solid black line.
-Distinct occurrence frequency maxima are apparent in the midlatitudes between 40-60° N mainly above the LRT, at the tropopause break at about 30° N above and below the LRT.
+- We repeat the analysis steps from Sect.
+3 for the whole dataset of ten years of daily ERA5 fields.
+We first present the overall vertical distribution of strong vertical wind shear S2 ≥ S2_t, followed by the geographic occurrence frequency and seasonality in the tropopause region.
+Figure 5a shows the 10 year temporal and zonal average occurrence frequency for strong vertical wind shear S2 S2_t, with the geometric altitude as the vertical coordinate.
+The mean LRT altitude for the same time period and region is indicated by the black solid line.
+Distinct occurrence frequency maxima are apparent, i.e., in the midlatitudes between 40° 60° N and mainly above the LRT, at the tropopause break at about 30° N above and below the LRT, and in the tropics - in close vicinity above the LRT.
 The rearrangement of the grid boxes in the LRT-relative vertical coordinate system (Fig. 5b) concentrates the occurrence frequency maxima in a distinct layer above the LRT.
-This layer spans from the tropics to latitudes north of 60° N, and it exhibits occurrence frequencies on the order of 1%-10% over a vertical range of about 1-2 km.
+This layer spans from the tropics to latitudes north of 60° N, and it exhibits occurrence frequencies of the order of 1%-10% over a vertical range of about 1-2 km.